python/cpython/Doc/library/difflib.rst

    Optional keyword parameters *linejunk* and *charjunk* are for filter functions (or ``None``):

    *linejunk*: A function that accepts a single string argument, and returns true if the string is junk, or false if not.
-The default is (``None``), starting with Python 2.3.
-Before then, the default was the module-level function :func:`IS_LINE_JUNK`, which filters out lines without visible characters, except for at most one pound character (``'#'``).
-As of Python 2.3, the underlying :class:`SequenceMatcher` class does a dynamic analysis of which lines are so frequent as to constitute noise, and this usually works better than the pre-2.3 default.
+The default is ``None``.
+There is also a module-level function :func:`IS_LINE_JUNK`, which filters out lines without visible characters, except for at most one pound character (``'#'``) -- however the underlying :class:`SequenceMatcher` class does a dynamic analysis of which lines are so frequent as to constitute noise, and this usually works better than using this function.

    *charjunk*: A function that accepts a character (a string of length 1), and returns if the character is junk, or false if not.
 The default is module-level